AndreasExner/Hardware_NixieTube-AutomaticGainControl/README.md

 The IC1B part is used to "generate" a DC voltage, depending on the output level of IC1A.
 D2 cuts of all negative parts of the signal.
 The two low-band filters have a theoretically infinite low cut-off frequency.
 The output DC voltage is more or less the effective voltage of the AC input signal.
 R9/R10 can be used to adjust the ration between the raising and falling edge.
 The sample has a faster reaction on raising then on falling signals.

-IC1C is only a driver for LED1 (3mm, 7,5mcd, amber, low current).
+IC1C is only a driver for LED1 (3mm, aproximately 3000-5000mcd, warm white).
 The LED illuminates the photo resistor and controls the feedback of IC1A.

 **I recommend to assemble the photo resistor together with the LED in an opaque "envelope".
 For example in a black heat shrink tube**